gnietof/Quantum/cheat/tricky.md

 A compilation of questions which I have found to be tricky.

 # Random
+- What does QASM stand for?
+Quantum ASsembly Language

 - Which are the eigenstates of the X axis?
 The eigenstates of the different axis are: